 Her book Girl Talk: Boys, Bullies and Body Image, is a compilation of interviews with teens girls on the topic of self-esteem which also offers an effective and practical system designed to RAISE (Resilience, Attitude, Independence, Self-Respect and Empowerment) teen self-esteem.
 Check out the book trailer for Girl Talk: Boys, Bullies and Body Image.
 An adaptation of her book has become a play directed by Suze Allen of 3Girls Theatre Company of San Francisco where Carol is an associate artist.

-Presently, she hosts this blog to offer practical advise and guidance on self-esteem issues as a tool for parents and teens.
-She also tweets articles, tips and blog posts related to self-esteem under the name SelfEsteemDean.
-Dr Carol can also be found on Facebook and Linkedin.
+In addition, Dr. Carol runs workshops for non-profits and high schools interested in adding self-esteem training for teens into their overall mission.
+She hosts this blog to offer practical advise and guidance on self-esteem issues as a tool for parents and teens.
+She also tweets articles, tips and blog posts related to self-esteem @DrCarolLanglois.
+Dr. Carol can also be found on Facebook and Linkedin

 - Panelist and Speaker